Our Lady of Mount Carmel Festival

 The entrance is located between the upper church parking lot and Carmella’s House (Personal Care Facility).
 The Crabtree Volunteer Fire Department has parking on Latrobe Crabtree Road.
 Rizzo’s Malabar Inn (Rizzi Road).
 Local fire departments charge a fee for a parking spot.

 Handicapped parking is available on Thursday and Friday evenings.
-There are volunteers and security to direct traffic.
+There are volunteers and security to direct traffic on Friday and Saturday.
 Handicapped parking spaces fill up quickly, so please arrive early if you would like to attend and need a space.